Danlayer: United Kingdom

 Two s, Sir Lanceleot (T228) and were converted from minesweepers to danlayers prior to the Normandy landings.

 In 1944, prior to the Allied invasion of Normandy, the Admiralty-type Motor Mine Sweepers Nos.
-141, 142, 238, 239, 240, and 241 were converted to danlayers and renamed HMS Burfin, HMS Cottel, HMS Fichot, HMS Jude, HMS Quirpon, HMS St. Barbe.
+141, 142, 238, 239, 240, and 241 were converted to danlayers and renamed HMS Burin, HMS Cottel, HMS Fichot, HMS Jude, HMS Quirpon, HMS St. Barbe.
 All were twin-screw, wooden, 105-foot, coastal-minesweeping sloops that were financed by Steers Ltd. of St. John's, Newfoundland and built by Henry Stone in his shipyard at Monroe, Trinity Bay, Newfoundland, Canada between 1941 and 1943.